 Is an electronic signature legal in Uruguay?
 What laws mainly regulate electronic signatures?

-Electronic signatures are legal in Uruguay, and Uruguayan electronic signatures are mainly regulated by the “General Rules on Electronic Signatures and Certification” (referred to as Law No. 15-04).
+Electronic signatures are legal in Uruguay, and electronic signatures in Uruguay are mainly regulated by the “General Rules on Electronic Signatures and Certification” (referred to as Law No. 15-04).

 What types of electronic signatures are recognized in Uruguay?
 What are the requirements for each?